rapidminer/gradle-plugin-rapidminer-extension/README.md

 It publishes the extension .jar and the shaded extension .jar to the configured Maven repository.

 ##### wrapper
-This tasks downloads and installes the Gradle wrapper with the specified Gradle version.
+This tasks downloads and installs the Gradle wrapper with the specified Gradle version.